bo-oz/vimeo_me2/README.md

 A very basic wrapper for the Vimeo API.
 OAuth2 is not included in the code.
 You can easily write your own OAuth2 workflow with a gem like [OAuth2](https://github.com/intridea/oauth2).
 All you need is a Vimeo access token and easily make calls to their API through this gem.

+A simple alternative method is to generate your own token, dedicated to your application, which can be clearly convinient in case of script use.
+So the procedure is to go in your app created on vimeo [https://developer.vimeo.com/apps/xxxxx#authentication](https://developer.vimeo.com/apps/xxxxxxx#authentication) and see the `Authentication` tab (next to the `Details` tab), at the end, your find `Generate an Access Token` , customize as you wish then send.
+Your token is baked and you are ready to use it.

 ## Installation

 Add this line to your application's Gemfile: